Azure/az-hop/docs/deploy/index.md

 - There is a need of a minimum of 5 IP addresses for the infrastructure VMs
 - Allow enough IP addresses for the Lustre cluster, default being 4 : Robinhood + Lustre + 2*OSS
 - Delegate a subnet to Azure NetApp Files like documented [here](https://docs.microsoft.com/en-us/azure/azure-netapp-files/azure-netapp-files-delegate-subnet)
-- Look at the `tf/network_security_group.tf` and `tf/variables_local.tf` to get the list of all ports and rules define bewteen subnets
+- Look at the `tf/network_security_group.tf` and `tf/variables_local.tf` to get the list of all ports and rules define between subnets

 ### Creating a standalone VNET for AZ-HOP
 There is a way to easily create a standalone VNET for **azhop** without doing a full deployment by following these steps :